ISG-Siegen/emers/readme.md

     1. The code snippet assumes that the functions `load_data`, `split_data`, `train_model`, and `evaluate_model` are
        defined elsewhere in the project.

-2. Integrated logging can be added to the code snippet above to log energy consumption data at specific points in during execution.
+2. Integrated measurement can be added to the code snippet above to log energy consumption data at specific points in during execution.
 For example, to log only the training phase, the code snippet would be modified to look like
    this:

     ```python
     from my_functions import load_data, split_data, train_model, evaluate_model
-    from power_logger import PowerLogManager
+    from measurement_manager import MeasurementManager

     data = load_data()
     train, test = split_data(data)
-    with PowerLogManager(device_name=device_name, experiment_name=experiment_name, polling_rate=polling_rate, log_interval=log_interval) as manager:
+    with MeasurementManager(device_name=device_name, experiment_name=experiment_name, polling_rate=polling_rate, log_interval=log_interval) as manager:
         model = train_model(train)
     predictions = model.predict(test)
     evaluate_model(predictions)